Spring (operating system): File system

-As stated earlier, the Spring VM allowed any program to define what pager it should use.
+The Spring VM allowed any program to define what pager it should use.
 Additionally the Spring system was based on a single universal naming system.
 These two concepts were combined to produce the Spring file system.

 Key to the Spring file system's operation was tight integration with the VM system.
 Since it was "known" that the VM system would be managing the local cache of the data from the file system, the file system was reduced to a command structure only, and was its own pager.
 That is, the file system was responsible for loading and saving data from memory objects when needed, but caching of that data would be handled for it by the VM.
-As mentioned before, this means that under Spring a file only exists in RAM in one place, no matter how it is being shared by the programs in the system.
+This means that under Spring a file only exists in RAM in one place, no matter how it is being shared by the programs in the system.

-Spring used two sorts of file systems, a local file system which was similar to most common Unix systems, as well as a caching file system for network devices.
-The caching system demonstrates the utility of Spring's VM/pager split, using the same physical memory from the VM which it would have to use normally, the CFS short-circuited all read requests to the local cache, and did lazy write-backs every 30 seconds to the source file system.
+Spring used two sorts of file systems: a local file system which was similar to most common Unix systems, and a caching file system for network devices.
+The caching system demonstrates the utility of Spring's VM/pager split: using the same physical memory from the VM which it would have to use normally, the CFS short-circuited all read requests to the local cache, and did lazy write-backs every 30 seconds to the source file system.
 This would be particularly notable if common Unix directories were being loaded over the network, the normal setup for labs of workstations.
 Most Unix systems use similar caching mechanisms for the same performance reasons, but would end up using RAM twice, once in the cache, and again in the programs using it.
 The CFS also cached names from the remote system, making the initial directory traversal and open requests much faster.

 The Spring file system is also a name service context provider, lazily mapping directories from the on-disk structure into new contexts in the name service.
 These could then be accessed using the universal naming API, or alternately via a Unix emulation library which presented them as a traditional unix file system.

 Note that Spring's use of the term file system is somewhat confusing.
 In normal usage the term refers to a particular way to physically store files on a disk.